 (A) Tire Size: The tire size code is a combination of letters and numbers used to define a particular tire's width, height, aspect ratio, construction type, and service description.
 See the "Tire Size" illustration later in this section for more detail.

-(B) TPC Spec (Tire Performance Criteria Specification): Original equipment tires designed to GM's specific tire performance criteria have a TPC specification code molded onto the sidewall.
+(B) TPC Spec (Tire Performance Criteria Specification): Original equipment tires designed to criteria have a TPC specification code molded onto the sidewall.
 GM's TPC specifications meet or exceed all federal safety guidelines.